ATMarcks/kc-code-2018/README.md

 npm run dev

 # build and run for production with minification
-# may require additional privileges
+# may require additional privileges on linux
 npm run prod
 ```